Introduction - www.trinet.com

 Retention of Information

 We retain personally identifiable information that we collect only so long as reasonably necessary to fulfill the purposes for which it was collected and to meet legal requirements.
-In certain cases, information is required to be retained indefinitely.
 We have a Business Record Retention Policy and an E-mail Retention Policy which provide for the destruction of personally identifiable information after it is no longer needed for the purposes for which it was collected and legal requirements have been met.

 We use industry standard methods, such as firewalls and Secure Socket Layers (SSL), to safeguard the confidentiality of personally identifiable information about you.
+For registered users, personally identifiable information will include name, address, contact information, social security number, date of birth and payroll and benefits information related to the services we provide to registered users.
 Using SSL means that data such as names and passwords cannot be easily deciphered by outside users.
 However, "perfect security" does not exist on the Internet.

-If you choose to use our referral service to tell a friend about our site, we will ask you for your friend’s name and email address.
+If you choose to use our referral service to tell a friend about our website, we will ask you for your friend’s name and email address.
 You must have the consent of your friend to provide us with this information.
-We will automatically send your friend a one-time email inviting him or her to visit the site.
+We will automatically send your friend a one-time email inviting him or her to visit the website.
 This email will identify that you asked for it to be sent.
 TriNet may store this information for the sole purpose of sending this one-time email and tracking the success of our referral program.
-Your friend may contact us at firstname.lastname@example.org to request that we remove this information from our database.
+Your friend may contact the appropriate customer support office to request that we remove this information from our database.

 Social Media Widgets

-TriNet.com and HR Passport® are the property of TriNet. • ©2013, All rights reserved.
+TriNet.com, HR Passport® and TriNet’s other service websites are the property of TriNet. • ©2014, All rights reserved.

-The TriNet logo and design, Ambitions Realized®, and HR Passport® are registered trademarks of TriNet.
-All other trademarks, trade names, service marks and logos appearing on this website belong to their respective companies.
+The TriNet logo and design, Ambitions Realized®, HR Passport® are registered trademarks of TriNet.
+All other trademarks, trade names, service marks and logos appearing on the TriNet website and TriNet’s service websites belong to their respective companies.

 TriNet delivers HR outsourcing services that allow companies to do what they do best.
 Thousands of employers have turned to TriNet for human resources, benefits, payroll, workers' compensation and strategic human capital services.
 As their trusted HR advisor, TriNet helps these employers contain HR costs, minimize employer-related risk and relieve the administrative burden of HR.
 TriNet's suite of HR outsourcing services includes coordination of services to its customers’ locations and worksite employees outside of the United States.
 In order for TriNet to provide this vast array of services, TriNet must collect certain personal information regarding the worksite employees of its customers.